-Roseman University's faculty and administration are committed to helping you explore your career options.
-The faculty and administration in your academic program are available to answer your questions regarding career opportunities and career development in your field.
-Since career pathways are unique for students in each health profession and for students earning the MBA degree, students should contact a faculty member(s) in their academic program and/or their Dean/Program Director for career guidance.
+Roseman University's faculty and administration are committed to helping students explore their career options.
+The faculty and administration in a student's academic program are available to answer their questions regarding career opportunities and career development..
+Since career pathways are unique for students in each health profession students should contact a faculty member(s) in their academic program and/or their Dean/Program Director for career guidance.